-As standard, buyers get the obligatory rearview camera and frontal, side-impact, and curtain rollover airbags.
-You also get the usual traction and stability management programs, along with LED headlights with a cornering function, rear parking sensors, and rain-sensing wipers.
+As standard, buyers get the obligatory rearview camera and frontal, side-impact, knee, and curtain rollover airbags - eight in total.
+You also get the usual traction and stability management programs, along with LED headlights with a cornering function, rear parking sensors, forward-collision warning, lane-departure warning, and rain-sensing wipers.
 Available equipment includes front parking sensors, park assist, a head-up display, and adaptive cruise control.
-Those looking for advanced driver aids like forward collision assist or adaptive headlights should search elsewhere.

 As with pretty much all of Mini's product offerings, the John Cooper Works Clubman is expensive, fun, and a little bit niche.
 It's a car that you would never buy rationally, because on paper, it falls behind many competitors in terms of standard equipment, cargo volume, and asking price.
 But where some rivals can be a little tepid, the JCW Clubman is a properly fun family car that handles brilliantly.
 Furthermore, the badge just carries a weight of premium style, and you never assume poverty of the owner of any Mini.
 For these reasons, many people will overlook its flaws and still find it attractive.
 Sure, you have to pay more than its already lofty asking price to have a car that is reasonably equipped, but once you do, you will have an unrivaled driving experience in a uniquely retro package.
 It doesn't make any sense, but we can't bring ourselves to convince you not to buy this car.

 No Mini is ever cheap, and when you're talking about the second-largest offering in the range, you can expect a correspondingly high price.
-The base Classic sub-trim carries a base cost of $39,500 - $100 more than the 2020 version - before an $850 destination charge.
-The mid-level Signature is on sale for $42,900, while the top Iconic variant will set you back at least $46,500.
-Fully loaded, you'll pay a little over $51,000 for this model.
+The base Classic sub-trim carries a base cost of $39,500 - the same as the 2021 version - before an $850 destination charge.
+The mid-level Signature is on sale for $42,900, while the top Iconic variant will set you back at least $47,400.
+Fully loaded, you'll pay a little over $52,000 for this model.

-The 2021 Mini John Cooper Works Clubman is a standalone model, but it is offered in three specs: Classic, Signature, and Iconic.
-All are powered by a 2.0-liter turbocharged four-cylinder that generates 301 hp and 331 lb-ft of torque.
-An eight-speed automatic transmission sends power to all four 18-inch wheels.
+There is just a single 2022 Mini John Cooper Works Clubman model on sale, but it is offered in three trims, namely Classic, Signature, and Iconic.
+All the trims are powered by the same 2.0-liter turbocharged inline-four gas engine with 301 hp and 331 lb-ft of torque, sending the power to a set of 18-inch alloy wheels through an eight-speed automatic transmission.

 The base sub-trim has access to very few options, many of which add little value to the car.
-However, if you step up to the Signature variant, you can add the Signature Upholstery package to get access to leather in the cabin and illuminated interior trims.
+However, if you step up to the Signature variant, you can add the $1,000 Signature Upholstery package to get access to leather in the cabin and illuminated interior trims.
 You can also spec an alarm system for 500 bucks or the Driver Assistance package for $1,250.
 The latter adds front parking sensors, adaptive cruise control, a parking assistance system, and Mini's head-up display.
 The Premium package is also offered here, for $2,000.
-This adds an auto-dimming rearview mirror, SiriusXM satellite radio (a $300 standalone option), and a 12-speaker Harman Kardon sound system.
+This adds an auto-dimming rearview mirror, a 40/20/40-split rear seat (a $250 standalone option), and a universal garage-door opener.

 We feel that the base Classic variant is a little too poorly specced to be enjoyable as a daily driver, while the top Iconic sub-trim is too expensive to be worthwhile.
 Thus, we recommend opting for the Signature version.
 To this, we'd add the Driver Assistance package with its adaptive cruise control, head-up display, and parking aids.
-We'd also be inclined to add the Premium package with its upgraded sound system and satellite radio.
+Together with the standard Harman Kardon audio system, navigation, and Apple CarPlay, it comes with everything you need.
 This would give you a car that is cheaper than the top sub-trim but is well-equipped enough to be comfortable and convenient on a daily basis.

 Although not exactly in the same category, one of the JCW Clubman's most similar rivals is the Volkswagen Golf R. Both come with AWD and a 2.0-liter turbocharged four-cylinder.
 Unfortunately, we still have to wait a while before the 2022 Golf R arrives with its 315 hp and 310 lb-ft of torque.
 We also don't yet know exactly what it'll cost, but we can tell you that it will have a bigger and better infotainment display, a more conventional design, and blistering acceleration.
 In addition, the Golf R will be offered with a drift mode and even a manual gearbox, attributes that should endear it to performance enthusiasts.
 And based on every Golf ever, it should be a great daily driver too.
 If you can wait, the Volkswagen's better performance and more impressive tech will be worth it.